diceid/sample-verifier-webapp/README.md

 One can use the default Schema hardcoded in sample issuer webapp and the corresponding default presentation request.
 But if different presentation request is required, then the follwoing steps needs to be followed:

 1. Configure Presentation request parameters with DICE Verification Controller: https://futurebankvcauthcontroller.wiprobc.com/  POST api/vc-config.
 This API can be used to configure the presentation request parameters.
-Holder will present proof in terms of these parameters.
+Holder will present the proof in terms of these parameters.
 The id of this configuration need to be passed in the sample application file: Sample-verifier-webapp/src/vc_services/VC_AuthService.js
 2. Example of JSON required to create presentation request:
    -  {
     "id": "demo-access",